 We define part-time as a nanny who works 25 hours and below.

-Each eligible nanny undergoes a background check and drug test ensuring that your children are safe.
-But do you know the difference between just a babysitter and a nanny?
+Regardless, each eligible household employee undergoes a background check and drug test ensuring that your children are safe.

 Hiring a full-time or part-time nanny can reshape your life!
 Are you looking for greater flexibility?
 A live-in nanny may be the right option for you.
 In addition, we also specialize in special needs caregivers, event nannies, and infant specialists.
 We even have summer nannies!